Kathy Kane: Publication history

 However, with the launch of the Batman Family comic book series in 1975, readers continued to request for Batwoman to appear in new stories.
 One reader states:

 it is totally beyond me why you ignored Batwoman in your first two issues...
 I can understand your reluctance to go back to the days where everybody in Gotham had a Bat-identity, but you can't wipe out Batwoman that easily...I was counting on her making the scene in a new story, perhaps coming out of retirement to offer assistance to your Dynamite Duo [Batgirl and Robin].

-Batwoman was brought back in Batman Family #10 (March–April 1977) as "Batgirl's guest heroine" when she comes out of retirement to assist Batgirl in defeating Killer Moth and the Cavalier.
+Batwoman was brought back in Batman Family #10 (March–April 1977) as "Batgirl's guest heroine" when she comes out of retirement to capably assist Batgirl in defeating Killer Moth and the Cavalier; the two women even learn each other's secret identities during the story.
+Batwoman appeared two more times in the title, in issues #14 (1977) and #17 (1978).
+Batwoman then next appeared with Batgirl in two issues of Freedom Fighters #14 and #15 in 1978.
 However, in Detective Comics #485 (August–September 1979), Batwoman is killed by the League of Assassins (assisted by the Bronze Tiger).
 Editor Dennis O'Neil later stated in an interview, "we already had Batgirl, we didn't need Batwoman."
 The issue marked the final appearance of the Earth-1 Kathy Kane.
 An Earth-2 version appeared in The Brave and The Bold #182 (January 1982).
-This Kathy Kane retired from crime-fighting when that world's Batman married Catwoman.
+This Kathy Kane retired from crime-fighting when that world's Batman married Catwoman; this world's Kathy was now married and with a family of her own.
 She comes out of retirement to help a grown-up Robin and the Earth-1 Batman battle the Earth-2 Hugo Strange.

-The Kathy Kane version of Batwoman was restored to modern continuity by writer Grant Morrison in flashback sequences in various issues of his run on the Batman-related titles, most explicitly in Batman Incorporated #4 (August 2011).
+The Kathy Kane version of Batwoman was restored to modern continuity by writer Grant Morrison in flashback sequences in various issues of their run on the Batman-related titles, most explicitly in Batman Incorporated #4 (August 2011).
 This issue reveals the origin of the original Batwoman in current DC Universe continuity; she is Bruce's aunt by marriage.
 After she was widowed, she and Bruce fought side by side and were lovers for a time, until it appeared she was killed.
 In that time, she worked reluctantly as a member of the spy organisation Spyral, which had employed her to uncover Batman's identity.
 Her biological father was also revealed to be the Nazi scientist Otto Netz (Doctor Dedalus).
-In 2013, in Morrison's final Batman Incorporated issue, Morrison then reveals that Kathy is alive working as an assassin for Spyral.
+In 2013, in Morrison's final Batman Incorporated issue, it is revealed that Kathy is alive and working as an assassin for Spyral.
 Kathy then makes a few fleeting appearances in Grayson (2014–2016), referred to primarily as Agent Zero.
 In Grayson #8, during a fraught encounter between Dick Grayson and acting Spyral head Mr. Minos, Kathy shows up to assassinate him.